 Introduction to Lexical Resource for IELTS Speaking

-In IELTS Speaking, the Lexical Resource scoring category measures vocabulary.
+When it comes to the IELTS Speaking band descriptors, the Lexical Resource scoring category measures vocabulary.
 You will be assessed on your ability to use words appropriately (in the right context) and accurately (with the correct meaning).
 IELTS Speaking rewards test-takers with large vocabularies.
 If this is a concern for you, Magoosh offers free IELTS flashcards to help you learn words you should know for the IELTS!
 We also have a handy vocabulary lesson video below.

 The examiner will be listening carefully to assess whether or not you can use a wide variety of words and phrases (which is good), or whether you use the same language over and over again (which is bad).
 Related to this, you will also be assessed on whether or not you can accurately paraphrase the examiner’s questions fluently.

 The Finer Points of IELTS Speaking Lexical Resource